TellinaTool/nl2bash/README.md

 @inproceedings{LinWZE2018:NL2Bash,
-  author = {Xi Victoria Lin and Chenglong Wang and Luke Zettlemoyer and Michael D. Ernst}, title = {NL2Bash: A Corpus and Semantic Parser for Natural Language Interface to the Linux Operating System}, booktitle = {Proceedings of the Tenth International Conference on Language Resources
+  author = {Xi Victoria Lin and Chenglong Wang and Luke Zettlemoyer and Michael D. Ernst}, title = {NL2Bash: A Corpus and Semantic Parser for Natural Language Interface to the Linux Operating System}, booktitle = {Proceedings of the Eleventh International Conference on Language Resources
                and Evaluation {LREC} 2018, Miyazaki (Japan), 7-12 May, 2018.},
   year = {2018}
 }